eldruin/ds323x-rs/README.md

 - Select the function of the INT/SQW output pin.
 See `use_int_sqw_output_as_interrupt`.
 - Enable and disable the square-wave generation.
 See `enable_square_wave`.
 - Select the square-wave frequency.
 See `set_square_wave_frequency`.
+- Set alarms 1 and 2 with several matching policies.
+See `set_alarm1_date`.
 - Read whether alarms 1 or 2 have matched.
 See `has_alarm1_matched`.
 - Clear flag indicating that alarms 1 or 2 have matched.
 See `clear_alarm1_matched_flag`.
 - Enable and disable alarms 1 and 2 interrupt generation.
 See `enable_alarm1_interrupts`.